akash-shrestha/biography-webpage/README.md

 # Introduction

 A static webpage site with the biography of Dr. Norman Borlaug
-It was deployed using CI/CD
+Also contains some devops codes as it was deployed using CI/CD